saritasa-nest/saritasa-forge-admin/SEARCH.md

 Every property can have their own search type.

-Now project have these search types:
+Now the project have these search types:

     * Starts With Case Sensitive;
     * Exact Match Case Insensitive;